ssreekanth2000/project_1/report.md

 We can see in the graph that most people start between age 18 and age 25.
 The median age is definitely higher than that for cannabis suggesting most people try harder(more dangerous) drugs later on in life.

 Again lets look at usage by seeing the number of times coke was used in the last year by people who have used it atleast once in their lives.
-I have binned data by to nearest 10 for clearer plotting.
+I have binned data to the nearest 10 for clearer plotting.

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/coke_usage_cdf.png)